-Through three quarters on Tuesday, Chicago Bulls guard Coby White was having a night most NBA rookies can relate to.
+Through three quarters on Tuesday, Chicago Bulls guard Coby White was having an ineffective night most NBA rookies can relate to.

-After scoring four points in the first three quarters, White outscored the entire Knicks team, 23-17 in the fourth of a 120-102 Bulls victory.
+After scoring four points in the first three quarters, White outscored the Knicks 23-17 in the final period of a 120-102 Bulls victory.

 He did most of his damage from behind the arc, where he set a Bulls record with seven 3-pointers in a single quarter.
 His tally also set an NBA record for most 3-pointers in a quarter made by a rookie.

 His effort drew chants of “Coby, Coby” from an appreciative Chicago crowd.
 It also drew applause from his North Carolina college coach Roy Williams, who watched from the stands and met him for a postgame embrace.

 “He just told me go to out there and be Coby,” White said of pregame advice from Williams.
 “That’s all I’ve got to do.